backstage/backstage/docs/backend-system/building-backends/08-migrating.md

  );
 ```

-After this, your backend will know how to instantiate your thing on demand.
+After this, your backend will know how to instantiate your thing on demand and
+place it in the legacy plugin environment.

+> NOTE: If you happen to be dealing with a service ref that does NOT have a
+> default implementation, but rather has a separate service factory, then you
+> will also need to import that factory and pass it to the `services` array
+> argument of `createBackend`.

 # Cleaning Up the Plugins Folder